phegde127/Wafer_classification/README.md

 Problem Statement

-To build a classification methodology to predict the quality of wafer sensors based on the given training data.
+To build a classification machine learning model to predict the quality of wafer sensors based on the given training data.

 Data Description